Students for whom English is a second language

-The University’s Learning & Teaching Committee advises the following regarding assessment:
+The University’s Learning and Teaching Committee advises the following regarding assessment:

-First Level: receipt of early feedback via a piece of work not substantially counting towards assessment; assessment of more than one piece of work including a component under formal examination conditions; written work not in excess of 4,000 words.
+Undergraduate Level 1: receipt of early feed-back via a piece of work not substantially counting towards assessment; assessment of more than one piece of work including a component under formal examination conditions; written work 3000 words and not in excess of 3500 words.

 Results are published according to the following grades for all UD degrees: